University Gardens High School: History

-It used to offer grades 10th-12th, however this was changed by a Department of Education reorganization.
+It used to offer grades 10th–12th; however, this was changed by a Department of Education reorganization.

-Hurricane María, earthquakes and COVID-19
+Earthquakes and COVID-19

 After the 2019–20 Puerto Rico earthquakes UGHS was evaluated and, while the field inspector declared the school "suitable for immediate operation and occupancy," they did note that there were fissures on the walls, as well as the façade of a wall that was close to breakings off.

 During February 2021, it was one of 172 public schools identified as "suitable to open" that formed part of an initial phase proposed by the Department to resume in-person teaching starting in March.
 Nevertheless, this plan was abandoned, and in-person classes did not occur until 13 May.

 On the first day of class seniors came in a caravan on the first day of school, as part of their traditional celebration for the beginning of their final school year.
 Due to the COVID-19 pandemic, from August 2021 onwards, classes will start at 8:00 a.m. and end at 1:00 p.m., after students receive their take-out only lunch.